 There are three main fee structures used by probate solicitors in England and Wales:

-What you can expect to pay
+What you can expect to pay by estate type

 | Estate type | Description | Typical solicitor fees (full administration) |